NYPL/ami-preservation/docs/pages/amiLabs/ami-labs.md

 ## Software

 Whenever possible, workflows have been designed around the use of free/open source software.
-From capture to quality control, free and open source tools are, frequently, the best tools for the job, meeting the specific needs of media digitization while offering a high degree of customizability.
+From capture to quality control, free and open source tools are frequently the best tools for the job, meeting the specific needs of media digitization while offering a high degree of customizability.
 One sticking point impeding a full embrace of FOSS is the lack of non-linear editing systems capable of accommodating the lossless encodings (FLAC, FFV1) adopted by the AMI Labs.

 | **Purpose** | **Software** | **Free/Open Source** |
 |   -----          |     -----      |     -----      |